 The price and supply of fuel is unpredictable and fluctuates based on events beyond our control, including among others, geopolitical developments, supply and demand for oil and gas, actions by the Organization of the Petroleum Exporting Countries and other oil and gas producers, war and unrest in oil producing countries and regional production patterns.
 Because fuel is needed to run our fleet of trucks, price escalations for fuel increase our operating expenses.
-In fiscal year 2018, we used approximately 5.3 million gallons of diesel fuel in our solid waste operations.
-Although we have a "fuel surcharge" program, based on a fuel index, to help offset increases in the cost of fuel, oil and lubricants arising from price volatility, contractual restrictions and competitive conditions may impact our opportunity to pass this fee on to our customers in all circumstances.
+In fiscal year 2019, we used approximately 6.5 million gallons of diesel fuel in our solid waste operations.
+Although we have an Energy and Environmental fee program, which includes an Energy component that floats on a monthly basis based on diesel fuel prices, contractual restrictions and competitive conditions may impact our opportunity to pass this fee on to our customers in all circumstances.